polakluk/phonebook_frontend/_proposal/proposal_lukaspolak.md

 In case a proprietary type of property is requiered (for example picking a value from a fixed set of values), *typeAffiliation* field of *Metadata property* is set to "proprietary".
 Then, field *additionalAttributes* is used to specify type of the proprietary property.
 In code, this attributed is added to HTML of input field as attribute and later picked up by AngularJS.
 An AngularJS decorator with the same name should be created and handle logic of the proprietary input field.

-When adding a new collection of metadata values, user is propted to select their affiliation (Donor, Samples or others) and then showed HTML form with all propertied asigned to this affiliation from table *Metadata properties*.
+When adding a new collection of metadata values, user is prompted to select their affiliation (Donor, Samples or others) and then showed HTML form with all properties asigned to this affiliation from table *Metadata properties*.
 During rendering HTML form, the code should add any *additionalAttributes* to inputs, in order to link them with additional AngularJS decorators (for example to restrict age range for certain fields).

 ##### Week 3

 Every study contains numerous files with datasets.
-The application requiers a user interface that is capable of importing their location along with their MD5 hashes.
+The application requires a user interface that is capable of importing their location along with their MD5 hashes.
 User will be able to insert, modify or remove any specific file with dataset from within the interface.

 Moreover, import batch functionality should be created.
 User should be able to upload a file in CSV format to add multiple files into database.
 This import feature will perform operations insert, update and delete based on type of row.
 Therefore, if any record has changed (data in dataset has change) or was removed from the study, this change can be reflected in one coherent CSV file.

-The format (Columns) of import CSV is following:
+The format (columns) of import CSV is following:

 ```
 {
-  Filename : "optional filename of the file; if left blank, *Location* value is used",
+  filename : "optional filename of the file; if left blank, *location* value is used",
-  Location : "location of the file",
+  location : "location of the file",
-  MD5 : "current MD5 hash for this file",
+  md5 : "current MD5 hash for this file",
   type : "type of dataset",
   operation : "operation that should be performed on this row"
 }